djcolon/helder_uk/content/articles/understanding_pointers/index.md

 Where the `<` is the character representation of out 8bit integer.
 And the other character is the `0`.
-In the middle we find the password of the other user that we just leaked by accidentally accessing the wrong bit of memory.
+In the middle we find the password of the other user that we just leaked by accidentally accessing the wrong bit of memory...
+Not good.

 This example seems a bit far-fetched, but there have been many cases where bugs very similar to this have caused serious issues, such as the